 Building and Grounds

-	Committee on Ministry
+Committee on Shared Ministry

 Branches of the Unitarian Universalist Congregation of Erie

-	submitted to the Congregation for final approval.
+Section II.
+To become a branch of the Unitarian Universalist Congregation of Erie, the group’s spokesperson shall present a written request to the Board of Trustees.
+With approval from the Board of Trustees, such request will be submitted to the Congregation for final approval.
 A vote will be taken at a regular or special meeting of the Congregation.
-Approval to become a branch of the Unitarian Universalist Congregation of Erie will require a three-fourths affirmative vote, of the voting members present, at the time of the vote.
+Approval to become a branch of the Unitarian Universalist Congregation of Erie will require three-fourths (75%) affirmative vote, of the voting members present, physically or virtually, at the time of the vote.

 Section III.
 Participants in the branch may become members of the Congregation, with all the rights and responsibilities of membership.
 (See Article II)